lihaozhe013/streamfile-server-go/README.md

-### Simple Server Go
+### StreamFile Server Go

-A lightweight file server written in Go that provides file upload, download, browse, Markdown preview, and an enhanced media (video/audio) player.
+A lightweight streamfile server written in Go that provides file upload, download, browse, Markdown preview, and an enhanced media (video/audio) player.

 -----